shwetaramdas/shwetaramdas.github.io/_pages/students.md

 ---
 January 2023

 If you are interested in working with me for an undergraduate projects/masters thesis, please get in touch over email with a brief description of why you are interested in joining my group, your coursework, and whether you have experience in programming.
 Students with a computational background are especially encouraged to apply, though this is not a requirement.
 Students who can commit to at least 9 months in the lab will be preferred.
+We cannot currently take students for a period shorter than 6 months.

 ### Lab philosophy